Tembspapi/Project-2_Amazon-Netflix/README.md

-We decided to merge the dataframes and display the most active directs in comparison across the platforms.
+We decided to merge the dataframes and display the most active directors in comparison across the platforms.
 The analysis shows that although most directors didn't overlap in platform, there was one most recurring director that has shows/movies released on both platforms `Jay Chapman`.
 Also, the data shows that Amazon tended to release content of the same director more than Netflix.

 ![directors.png](Images/directors.png)